Inference for Heteroskedastic PCA with Missing Data: Distributional theory and inference procedures

 \section{Distributional theory and inference procedures}

-In this section, we augment the two estimators introduced in Section~\ref{sec:Background:-two-estimation} by a suite of distributional theory, and demonstrate how to employ our distributional characterizations to perform inference on both the principal subspace represented by $\bm{U}^{\star}$ and the covariance matrix $\bm{S}^{\star}$.
+In this section, we augment the \textsf{HeteroPCA} estimator introduced in Section~\ref{sec:Background:-two-estimation} by a suite of distributional theory, and demonstrate how to employ our distributional characterizations to perform inference on both the principal subspace represented by $\bm{U}^{\star}$ and the covariance matrix $\bm{S}^{\star}$.